Caerwent Training Area

 Caerwent Training Area is a British military installation at Caerwent, Monmouthshire, Wales.
 The large military site is situated north of the A48 road about 5 mi west of Chepstow and 12 mi east of Newport.

-Established as the Royal Navy Propellant Factory, Caerwent in 1939, it was originally dedicated to the manufacture and storage of Royal Naval munitions.
-It has been used as a training area since its closure as an armament works in 1966, and between 1967 and 1993 was RAF Caerwent.
+Established as the Royal Navy Propellant Factory, Caerwent in 1939, it was later used for the storage of Royal Naval propellant and then the storage of munitions.
+Between 1967 and 1993 it was used a US Army storage depot.
+It appears to have been used informally as a training area after its closure as a US Army storage base.

 Caerwent Barracks is to be built on the site to house 1st The Queen's Dragoon Guards and 1st Battalion, The Rifles from 2027.
-As at 2023, the site is under construction.

 Royal Navy Propellant Factory, Caerwent

-In the summer of 1936, the Royal Navy drew up prequirements for a new factory.
-The main priorities were:
+In the summer of 1936, the Admiralty drew up their requirements for a new naval propellant factory for the Navy to supplement the ouptut of the, First World War, Royal Naval Cordite Factory, Holton Heath (RNCF Holton Health) which was to remain in use.
+It would also provide a second source of supply of naval propellants, should the RNCF suffer air raid damage.
+Approval to build was given in January 1939.

+The main priorities for selecting a suitable site were: